n0rmz/ripple-dev-portal/API.md

 Using this approach, you can regularly poll for new incoming payments, confident that no payments will be processed twice, and no incoming payments will be missed.

-# ACCOUNTS #

 ## Payment History ##

-<span></span>
-__`GET /v1/accounts/{account}/payments`__
+__`GET /v1/accounts/{:address}/payments`__

-This API endpoint can be used to browse through an account's payment history.
+This API endpoint can be used to browse through an account's payment history and also used to confirm specific payments after a payment has been submitted.
 The following query string parameters can be used to filter the list of returned payments:

 + `source_account` Filter the results to only include payments sent by the given account.